mnit-rtmc/iris/docs/vehicle_detection.md

 current one.
 It is a positive integer between 1 and 3600000 ms (1 hour).
 An invalid or missing value is represented by a `?` (U+003F).

 **Time** is when the vehicle left the detection area.
-It is included when the headway is invalid or missing, otherwise it may be left empty.
-The first event after the beginning of each hour should include a time field.
+Normally, this field is left blank, but it is included when the headway is invalid or missing, or for the first event after the beginning of each hour.
 Changes due to daylight saving time are not recorded.

 **Speed** is the measured vehicle speed.
 It is a positive integer value from 5 to 120 mph.
 An invalid or missing value is left empty.